srobotta/moodle-tiny_cloze/README.md

 saving the changes with the plugin, the question type will use the long form.
 That does not change any of its behaviour, but is just a convention.

-Multilang elements can be used in the responses and in the feedback strings.
+Multi language elements can be used in the responses and in the feedback strings.
 However, you must use the Moodle annotation with the <span> elements.
-The multilang2 filter is not supported here.
+The [multilang2 filter][1] is not supported here.
 For more information please check out the Moodle documentation at https://docs.moodle.org/en/Multi-language_content_filter.

 ## History

-### current master
+### v1.2
 - Fix issue [Insert equation in question text](https://github.com/srobotta/moodle-tiny_cloze/issues/15).
   Credits to that fix actually go to [Mario Wehr](https://github.com/mwehr) because of his [contribution in this pull request](https://github.com/bfh/moodle-tiny_multilang2/pull/5)